 As always technology is progressing and at the beginning of 2018 a French woman Elodie Trouche underwent a double nipple sparing mastectomy, what is unusual about this you may ask.
 Well this one was performed by a robot at Long Island Jewish Medical Center in New Hyde Park, NY.
 Elodie Trouche who tested positive for the BRCA gene, but was not actually suffering from cancer, felt extremely empowered by the whole experience and the choices which she was able to make throughout this process.

-The BRCA genes are human genes that produce proteins and whose purpose are to prepare damaged genes and produce tumor supressing proteins.
+The BRCA genes are human genes that produce proteins and whose purpose are to prepare damaged genes and produce tumor suppressing proteins, you can click site containing more about BRCA genes.
 When either of these genes becomes mutated then the cells can alter genetically, and this can lead to cancer.
 Some versions of the BRCA gene are inherited and this significantly increases the risk of developing cancers especially ovarian or breast cancers, specifically at younger ages than the average population.

 The gene can be inherited from your mother or father and each child of a parent who carries the mutation has a one in two chance of inheriting it.